Pollution: 20th and 21st century

-Pollution began to draw major public attention in the United States between the mid-1950s and early 1970s, when Congress passed the Noise Control Act, the Clean Air Act, the Clean Water Act, and the National Environmental Policy Act.
+Pollution began to draw significant public attention in the United States between the mid-1950s and early 1970s, when Congress passed the Noise Control Act, the Clean Air Act, the Clean Water Act, and the National Environmental Policy Act.

 Severe incidents of pollution helped increase consciousness.
 PCB dumping in the Hudson River resulted in a ban by the EPA on consumption of its fish in 1974.
-National news stories in the late 1970s – especially the long-term dioxin contamination at Love Canal starting in 1947 and uncontrolled dumping in Valley of the Drums – led to the Superfund legislation of 1980.
+National news stories in the late 1970s—especially the long-term dioxin contamination at Love Canal starting in 1947 and uncontrolled dumping in Valley of the Drums—led to the Superfund legislation of 1980.
 The pollution of industrial land gave rise to the name brownfield, a term now common in city planning.

 The development of nuclear science introduced radioactive contamination, which can remain lethally radioactive for hundreds of thousands of years.
-Lake Karachay – named by the Worldwatch Institute as the "most polluted spot" on earth – served as a disposal site for the Soviet Union throughout the 1950s and 1960s.
+Lake Karachay—named by the Worldwatch Institute as the "most polluted spot" on earth—served as a disposal site for the Soviet Union throughout the 1950s and 1960s.
 Chelyabinsk, Russia, is considered the "Most polluted place on the planet".

 Nuclear weapons continued to be tested in the Cold War, especially in the earlier stages of their development.
-The toll on the worst-affected populations and the growth since then in understanding about the critical threat to human health posed by radioactivity has also been a prohibitive complication associated with nuclear power.
+The toll on the worst-affected populations and the growth since then in understanding the critical threat to human health posed by radioactivity has also been a prohibitive complication associated with nuclear power.
 Though extreme care is practiced in that industry, the potential for disaster suggested by incidents such as those at Three Mile Island, Chernobyl, and Fukushima pose a lingering specter of public mistrust.
 Worldwide publicity has been intense on those disasters.
 Widespread support for test ban treaties has ended almost all nuclear testing in the atmosphere.